-'''

 environment.admin().addTask(new TruncateDatabaseTask(database));

-'''

 Running a task can be done by sending a POST request to /tasks/{task-name} on the admin port.
+The task will receive any query parameters as arguments.
 For example:

 '''

 $ curl -X POST http://dw.example.com:8081/tasks/gc

 Running GC...

 Done!

 '''